BeRo1985/pasriscv/README.md

 ## Support

 Creating is my passion, and with your support, I can keep it alive.
 Support my work and help me continue innovating.
-Every contribution makes a difference: [Donate](https://donate.rosseaux.com/) Thank you!
+Every contribution makes a difference: [You can donate and support me here.](https://donate.rosseaux.com/) Thank you!

 ## License